JetBrains/compose-multiplatform/tutorials/Web/Building_UI/README.md

 ### HTML tags in Compose DOM DSL

-Compose DOM DSL doesn't have a Composable for every HTML tag yet.
-Mostly used tags can be used out of a box.
+While the DOM DSL for Compose for Web doesn't provide a Composable for every HTML tag yet, the most used HTML tags can be used directly out of a box.

-Let's have a look at `Div` (most other tags have the same signature):
+Let's have a look at the Composable for a `Div` tag (most other tags have the same signature):

 ```kotlin
 Div(